 The conventional way to fix this would be to shorten some of the legs, but I didn't want to resort to that.
 So I put some diagonal bracing in the bottom of the chair, to counteract the twist and get it square.
 Basically, the piece going from bottom left to top right in the image at left is screwed in to press against the diagonal piece in the opposite direction, so there is pull on the top right and bottom left corners, and push on the other two corners from the other diagonal piece.
 The screws are tightened until the chair stops wobbling.
-And the beauty of it is, this is completely hidden when the chair is used normally.
+And the beauty of it is, this is completely out of sight.

-Dimensions / PlansI finally got around to drawing some nice Plans for the kitchen chair.
-It differs slightly from the ones I built in that the back rungs are not curved on the top and bottom, but I think it looks better that way.
+Dimensions / PlansI drew some nice free plans for this chair.
+It differs slightly from the ones I built in that the way the top and bottom edges of the back rungs are curved, but I think it looks better that way.